Does Cialis (Tadalafil) Lower Blood Pressure?

 Table of Contents

-• The 2.5mg and 5mg doses can be taken daily, providing a sustained low dose in the body.
+- The 2.5mg and 5mg doses can be taken daily, providing a sustained low dose in the body.
 This prevents scheduling doses allowing men to get an erection spontaneously.

-Approximately one in two men suffer from erectile dysfunction (ED) at some point in their life.
+Approximately one in two men suffer from erectile dysfunction at some point in their life.
 ED is a common condition, so there’s no need to feel as though you’re alone or unusual for experiencing these common symptoms.
-It may also come as a relief to learn that there are several ED tablets available, that can treat – and potentially reverse the effects of ED.
+It may also come as a relief to learn that there are several ED tablets available that can treat – and potentially reverse the effects of ED.
 Cialis, the branded version of the drug, tadalafil, is a very popular and proven treatment for men to achieve and maintain an erection hard enough for sexual intercourse.
 However, Cialis can slightly lower blood pressure.
-In order to increase blood flow to the penis, tadalafil, the active ingredient in Cialis, widens blood vessels.
+In order to increase blood flow to the penis, Tadalafil, the active ingredient in Cialis, widens blood vessels.
 This is to make it easier for blood to enter the penis and cause an erection.
 In turn, this can temporarily cause a drop in blood pressure.
 Most men will not notice any effects, as the drop in blood pressure is usually too low to have a meaningful impact.
 This article explores the link between Cialis and blood pressure in more detail.

 Cialis is a tablet that is taken by mouth, and the onset is typically within half an hour of ingestion.
 The effects of Cialis may last for up to 36 hours, hence the nickname ‘the weekend pill.’
 There are two ways you can take Cialis – it is available in a daily dosage, or the aforementioned ‘use when ready’ form.

-Below, details the different doses of tadalafil:
+Below, details the different doses of Tadalafil:

-Cialis Daily (2.5mg & 5mg)
+Cialis Daily (2.5 mg & 5 mg)

 Cialis Daily is available in 2.5mg and 5mg tablets.
-Cialis Daily is taken every day as opposed to taking it before sexual activity.
+It is taken every day as opposed to taking it before sexual activity.
 The benefit of taking these lower dosages means that there is always a steady stream of the mediation in your system, and that you’re prepared for sexual activity whenever the need arises.

 Cialis daily takes effect from around 3-5 days, and the medication has a continuous effect until you stop taking it.

-If you’re interested in taking tadalafil daily, you should begin by taking Cialis or the generic version in the 2.5mg dosage.
+If you’re interested in taking Tadalafil daily, you should begin by taking Cialis or the generic version in the 2.5mg dosage.
 Should you feel that the effects of this dosage are unsatisfactory, speak to your doctor or pharmacist about increasing the dosage to 5mg.

-The continuous effect provided by taking tadalafil can help you maintain spontaneity in your sex life and remove the need to schedule sexual activity aligned with medication dosages from some other common ED treatments.
+The continuous effect provided by taking Tadalafil can help you maintain spontaneity in your sex life and remove the need to schedule sexual activity aligned with medication dosages from some other common ED treatments.
 Whether taken daily, or as needed, Cialis may remain in your system for up to 1.5 days after your last dosage.

-Cialis 36 hour (10mg & 20mg)
+Cialis 36 hour (10 mg & 20 mg)

-Cialis 36 hour is taken 30-60 minutes before sexual activity and has a duration of action for up to 36 hours, which is why these higher dosages are so aptly named as ‘the weekend pill.’
+Cialis 36 hours is taken 30-60 minutes before sexual activity and has a duration of action for up to 36 hours, which is why these higher dosages are so aptly named as ‘the weekend pill.’
 Although you may not take these pills every day, you’ll still be able to enjoy a long window of action from an appropriately timed single dose.

 Cialis 10mg & 20mg take approximately 30-60 minutes to kick in, and the effects can last for up to 36 hours.